Smart Marker Parameters

 todo:image_alt_text todo:image_alt_text

 It’s very easy to process the smart markers.
-Following example code shows on how to use dynamic formulas in Smart Markers.
-We load the template file and create test data, process the markers to fill data into the cells against the marker.
+The following example code shows how to use dynamic formulas in Smart Markers.
+We load the template file, create test data, and process the markers to fill data into the cells.

 How to Use Dynamic Formulas and Variables in SmartMarkers

-Sometimes, you need to use dynamic formulas and variables in SmartMarkers.
-For dynamic formulas, please add special char (~) as a separator.
+Sometimes you need to use dynamic formulas and variables in SmartMarkers.
+For dynamic formulas, please add the special character ~ as a separator.
 Aspose.Cells makes it possible to use dynamic formulas and variables in SmartMarkers.
-Please check template file, json file and the screenshot of the output excel file generated with the following code.
+Please check the template file, the JSON file and the screenshot of the output Excel file generated with the following code.

 The first worksheet of the template.xlsx file showing variables.